Indian Smart Cities will not be Environmentally Friendly

 The research highlights

-In their research, Professor Byrd and team used an ‘extended urban metabolism model’ for analysis.
+In their research, Professor Byrd and the team used an ‘extended urban metabolism model’ for analysis.
 It provided a basis to measure the inward and outward flow of resources from the planned city.

 For the analysis, the existing urban setting was compared with the proposed model.
 Height and number of buildings, the density of population, open spaces, landscaping, parking provisions and street frontage, all the factors were considered.